 He also reached out to many of his connections to see if they’d vouch for him to Klue.
 Their notes to the hiring manager played an integral role in helping him get the position.

-2. Showcase Your Listening and Communication Skills
+3. Showcase Your Listening and Communication Skills

 The best way to show those skills during an interview is to research the company like a prospect.
 Brush up on the company’s mission, its product and the team, Jordan said.
 Find out the hiring manager’s name ahead of time, study the role and read the company’s most recent news.

-During the interview, take the time to explain how you fit into the company’s mission and how you can help solve a challenge relevant to the role you’re applying for, Jordan said.
+During the interview, explain how you fit into the company’s mission and how you can help solve a challenge relevant to the role you’re applying for, Jordan said.
 Sprinkle the conversation with pertinent questions, like how a funding round or the launch of a new product will impact the team’s growth.
+When a candidate can do that, it shows the manager they have the foundational skills necessary to succeed in sales.

-“That takes effort.
-It shows me they’re willing to learn and that they’re hungry,” Jordan said.
+“It shows me they’re willing to learn and that they’re hungry,” Jordan said.
 “They took the time to care enough to do the research and show that they care about our company mission and me and my team.
 That does set them apart.”

-3. Find Creative Ways to Tell Your Story
+4. Find Creative Ways to Tell Your Story

-This stood as one of Gebrewold’s biggest challenges when he applied to Klue.
-The company was only looking for five-year tech sales veterans to fill its open account executive roles.
-He knew if he wanted one of those roles, he’d need to plant a hunch — a tiny voice in the back of the manager’s mind that doubted that requirement because of his skills.
+No matter how well a candidate communicates their skills, they still have to overcome the experience barrier.
+When Gebrewold applied to Klue, the company was only looking for five-year tech sales veterans to fill its open account executive roles.
+He knew if he’d need to plant a hunch — a tiny voice in the back of the manager’s mind that doubted that requirement because of his skills.

-As he later learned, the HR director didn’t recommend him for the position after the first interview.
-While he was a culture fit, she suggested that they look for someone more experienced.
-But the manager loved Gebrewold’s enthusiasm in the first video, and his second video message solidified his intrigue.
+From there, Gebrewold sent the sales director a report he thought would be relevant to him and a video message detailing his background.
+Crucially, he added that he’d follow up after his first interview.
+As he later learned, the HR director didn’t recommend him for the position after the first interview because she preferred someone with more experience.
+But she loved Gebrewold’s enthusiasm in the first video, and his second video message solidified his intrigue.

 “I did little things like tell a bit of my story, weaved in the values, tied back to the original story, and then at the end, I did something funny to stand out.
-I snapped a crayon in half, [the name of] one of our competitors, and said ‘I’m excited to help ya’ll totally out compete your competitor,’” Gebrewold said.
+I snapped a crayon in half, [the name of] one of our competitors, and said ‘I’m excited to help y’all totally out-compete your competitor,’” Gebrewold said.
 “I don’t know what sales director isn’t like, ‘I want to meet that guy.’”